Patwan/mean-app-angular-express-node/readme.md

 #  MEAN stack application in Mongo , Express, Angular and Node

-This simple repo shows how to create a MEAN stack single page application using Angular on the frontend , Express framework and Nodejs on the backend and MongoDB as our database.
-We use Mongo on the cloud.
+This simple repo shows how to create a MEAN stack single page application using Angular on the frontend , Express framework and Nodejs on the backend API and MongoDB on the cloud as our database.
 Basically a user can register/login and taken to the dashboard which is a protected route.

 ## Live Application Link
 [Heroku link](https://stormy-earth-31861.herokuapp.com/)

-## Installation
+## Installation (frontend)
 * Clone the folder using **git clone**.
 * **cd** into the Angular-5-CRUD-app.
 * Run **npm install** to install the depedencies.